GoogleCloudPlatform/software-delivery-shield-demo-java/README.md

-# Software Delivery Shield Java Demo
+# Software Delivery Shield Demo for Java

 This sample demonstrates security features for an end to end Java workflow.
 This samples deploys a multi-tiered application with a frontend service and